 You can file to modify an emergency, interim, or plenary order of protection.
 If the respondent has abused you since the hearing for your order, you can add or change one or more of the terms (protections) in the order.* However, even without further abuse, you can file to modify the order to add protections in certain circumstances.** Note: To read about under what circumstances an order can be modified without further abuse, go to our IL Statutes page and read subsection(b) of section 60/224.

-Either you or the respondent can also file to modify custody, visitation, and/or support payments that were included in the order of protection.***
+Either you or the respondent can also file to modify decision-making responsibilities, parenting time, and/or support payments that were included in the order of protection.***

 Extending your order